 Q: How Often Should I Charge My Stored Battery eg: Power Sport Battery?

 A: Any type of lead-acid battery should always be left in a fully charged condition.
 Having done that, you should either charge your battery every 30 days or so, or consider getting a smart charger to maintain your battery all the time.
 Some of these new smart chargers will hold the voltage at its prime voltage, while reducing the current to almost nil, preventing overcharge even when left on for months at a time.
 A battery will self-discharge over time, even while not in use or connected to anything, so a smart charger is a great investment.
 Caution: We have found that some Battery Tenders have actually caused overcharging in some power sport battery applications.

 The most important things to avoid:

-1. Freezing - Avoid locations where freezing temperature is expected.
+Freezing - Avoid locations where freezing temperatures are expected.
 Keeping a battery at a high state of charge will also prevent freezing.
 Freezing results in irreparable damage to a battery's plates and container and voids warranty.

 Step by step storage procedure: